Cosmos: A Spacetime Odyssey: Broadcast

 In August 2011, the show was officially announced for primetime broadcast in the spring of 2014.
 The show is a co-production of Druyan's Cosmos Studios, MacFarlane's Fuzzy Door Productions, and National Geographic Channel; Druyan, MacFarlane, Cosmos Studios' Mitchell Cannold, and director Brannon Braga are the executive producers.

 Fox's CEO Kevin Reilly considered that the show would be a risk and outside the network's typical programming, but that "we believe this can have the same massive cultural impact that the original series delivered," and committed the network's resources to the show.
 The show would first be broadcast on Fox, re-airing the same night on the National Geographic Channel.

 In Canada, it was broadcast simultaneously on Global, National Geographic Channel and Nat Geo Wild.
 A preview of the show's first episode was aired for student filmmakers at the White House Student Film Festival on February 28, 2014.

 Cosmos premiered simultaneously in the US across ten Fox networks: Fox, FX, FXX, FXM, Fox Sports 1, Fox Sports 2, National Geographic Channel, Nat Geo WILD, Nat Geo Mundo, and Fox Life.
 According to Fox Networks, this was the first time that a TV show was set to premiere in a global simulcast across their network of channels.

-The Fox network broadcast averaged about 5.8 million viewers in Nielsen's affiliate-based estimates for the 9 o'clock hour Sunday, as well as a 2.1 rating/5 share in adults 18-49.
+The Fox network broadcast averaged about 5.8 million viewers in Nielsen's affiliate-based estimates for the 9 o'clock hour Sunday, as well as a 2.1 rating/5 share in adults 18–49.
 The under-50 audience was roughly 60% men.
 Viewing on other networks raised these totals to 8.5 million and a 2.9 rating in the demo, according to Nielsen.

 Reception

 Critical reception

-Cosmos: A Spacetime Odyssey has received highly positive reviews from critics, receiving a Metacritic rating of 83 out of 100 based on 19 reviews.
+Cosmos: A Spacetime Odyssey has received highly positive reviews from critics, receiving a weighted average score on Metacritic of 83 out of 100 based on 19 reviews, indicating "universal acclaim".

+Awards and nominations

 The miniseries won the 4th Critics' Choice Television Award for "Best Reality Series", with Tyson awarded for "Best Reality Host".
 The miniseries was also nominated for "Outstanding Achievement in News and Information" for the 30th TCA Awards and 12 Emmy Awards, including "Outstanding Documentary or Nonfiction Series".
 The program won the Emmy for "Outstanding Writing for Nonfiction Programming" and "Outstanding Sound Editing for Nonfiction Programming (Single or Multi-Camera)", and Silvestri won the Emmys for both "Outstanding Original Main Title Theme Music" and "Outstanding Music Composition for a Series (Original Dramatic Score)".
 The series won a 2014 Peabody Award within the Education category.
 In 2014, the Committee for Skeptical Inquiry (CSICOP) presented Cosmos with the Robert B. Balles Prize in Critical Thinking.
 "Cosmos: A Spacetime Odyssey opened the eyes of a new generation to humanity's triumphs, its mistakes, and its astounding potential to reach unimagined heights."